-- 1.16.
-Positive outcomes of informal resolution include: - the efficient resolution of a review with both parties agreeing with the outcome; - narrowing the scope of a review and reducing the time required to finalise the review; - an agency or Minister making a fresh decision or releasing more documents; and - an applicant gaining a better understanding of the matter to which their request relates or receiving advice about other ways to obtain the information they seek.
+- the applicant narrowing the scope of a review and reducing the time required to finalise the review where a formal decision is still sought; and - an applicant gaining a better understanding of the matter to which their request relates or receiving advice about other ways to obtain the information they seek. - 1.17.
+If a matter is resolved informally without the need for a formal review decision, the Information Commissioner must record the outcome in writing.